Europe is more accessible than ever. You can find incredibly low fares to the continent, and budget airlines are a great

 Tip: Reference Regulation (EC) No 261/2004, and include as much information as possible about the flight information and expenses in your claim.
 Be specific!

-My husband and I recently submitted our claim, and we did follow-up with the airline a few times.
+My husband and I submitted our claim, and we did follow-up with the airline a few times.
 (The process does take time so exercise patience, but don’t forget about it!)
 In the end, Norwegian Air sent the full compensation to our bank account.
 The unpredictability of a low-cost airline just might be worth the ride after all.

 Note: The Euro to U.S. Dollar conversions in this article may vary depending on the market.